-CPA PEP candidates who have completed the module assignments and completed the workshop in the core and elective modules may be able to choose not to write the module-end examination and defer writing the examination until the next provincial/regional examination offering, as per provincial/regional policies.
+Candidates who have completed the module assignments and completed the workshop in the core and elective modules may be able to choose not to write the module-end examination and defer writing the examination until the next examination offering, as per provincial/regional policies.
 Deferrals do not require extenuating circumstances and may be requested without supporting documentation.
 Candidates may only defer the module-end examination once per module attempt.
-If they do not attempt the examination at the next provincial/regional offering, they fail the module and an attempt is charged.
-Candidates must then retake the full module (refer to Section 3.7 Repeating a module) before they can write the module-end examination again.
-All deferral requests should be made to the appropriate provincial/regional body within three business days after the module-end examinations and may be subject to the provincial/regional deferral fee.
+If they do not attempt the examination at the next offering, they fail the module and a module attempt is charged.
+Candidates must then retake the full module (refer to Section 3.7 Repeating a module) before they can write the module-end examination.
+All deferral requests should be made to the appropriate provincial/regional body no later than three business days after the module-end examinations and may be subject to the provincial/regional deferral fee.
 CPA PEP candidates who have been granted a challenge examination are not eligible for deferral.